Yuhala/plinius/README.md

 - For clearer comprehension, the encrypted image and label files have the form below:
 ![enc_dataset](imgs/enc_dataset.png)
 - We use a file on ramdisk i.e `/dev/shm/plinius_data` to emulate PM.
 If you have a real PM device modify that path in the file: [Romulus_helper.h](App/Romulus_helper.h).
 For example: `/mnt/pmem0/plinius_data`
 - Plinius is mainly designed for model training but we can do inference too.
-We added the default mnist test set (10k labeled images) just for the purpose of testing the accuracy of our trained model.
+We added the default mnist test set (10k unencrypted labeled images) just for the purpose of testing the accuracy of our trained model.
 - In a real setting a programmer who wishes to do inference with Plinius will have to encrypt his inference set and load to PM following the same idea/workflow.
 - We used mnist data set as a proof of concept, the same idea can be applied with a different data set once the workflow is understood.

 ### Training the model
 - As described in the paper, we first initialize sgx-rom in the main routine via `rom_init` and `ecall_init` and invoke the `train_mnist` function.
 - `train_mnist` reads the corresponding network/model configuration file and parses it into a config data structure and sends this to the enclave runtime via the `ecall_trainer` ecall.
+The config file describes a model with 4 RELU layers with a batch size of 128.
+Feel free to modify the config as it suits you, but make sure to follow the correct syntax (i.e Darknet config file syntax).
 - In the enclave we load the encrypted data once into PM and begin the training iterations.
 - For each iteration, the routine reads batches of encrypted data from PM, decrypts the former in the enclave, trains the model with the batch, and the mirrors-out weights to PM.
 ### Running the program